 Total capacity of connecting indoor units α

-to Model 80 1.0 kg

 Models 81 to 160 1.5 kg

 Models 161 to 330 2.0 kg

-Models 331 or more 2.5 kg
+Models 331 to 480 2.5 kg

-8.2.
+Models 481 to 630 3.0 kg

+Models 631 to 710 4.0 kg

+Models 711 to 890 5.0 kg

+9.2.
 Precautions concerning piping connection and valve operation

-- Conduct piping connection and valve operation accurately. - The gas side connecting pipe is assembled in factory before shipment. - 1 For brazing to the connecting pipe with flange, remove the connecting pipe with flange from the ball valve, and braze it outside of the unit. - During the time when removing the connecting pipe with flange, remove the seal attached on the rear side of this sheet and paste it onto the flange surface of the ball valve to prevent the entry of dust into the valve. - The refrigerant circuit is closed with a round, close-packed packing upon shipment to prevent gas leak between flanges.
-As no operation can be done under this state, be sure to replace the packing with the hollow packing attached at the piping connection. - At the mounting of the hollow packing, wipe off dust attached on the flange sheet surface and the packing.
-Coat refrigerating machine oil (Ester oil, ether oil or alkylbenzene [small amount]) onto both surfaces of the pack-
+- Conduct piping connection and valve operation accurately. - · The gas side connecting pipe is assembled in factory before shipment. - 1 For brazing to the connecting pipe with flange, remove the connecting pipe with flange from the ball valve, and braze it outside of the unit. - 2 During the time when removing the connecting pipe with flange, remove the seal attached on the rear side of this sheet and paste it onto the flange surface of the ball valve to prevent the entry of dust into the valve. - 3 The refrigerant circuit is closed with a round, close-packed packing upon shipment to prevent gas leak between flanges.
+As no operation can be done under this state, be sure to replace the packing with the hollow packing attached at the piping connection. - 4 At the mounting of the hollow packing, wipe off dust attached on the flange sheet surface and the packing.
+Coat refrigerating machine oil (Ester oil, ether oil or alkylbenzene [small amount]) onto both surfaces of the packing.